multihack/multihack-brackets/README.md

 ## Sharing Projects

-**Only changes made after joining a room will be synced.** To get the same initial code, either use something like Git or click the sync button again and do **Fetch Code**.
-This is also for if you lose sync.
+**Only changes made after joining a room will be synced.** To get the same initial code, click **Fetch Code** and your entire project will be sent.

-*There is a project size limit for "Fetch Code" on the public server, but not on a private one.*

 If peers have different sets of code, the peer who joined first will take priority.

-**Files in your project will be overwritten.
-This cannot be undone.**
+**Files in your project will be overwritten!
+Make a backup!**

 ## Voice Calls
 Brackets does not allow microphone access by default.
 You must launch brackets with: